Udaipur at a glance:

-Dating back to 17th century, Bada Mahal is an incredible structural marvel.
-Constructed in Rajput-Mughal architectural style, the Mahal is considered as the Men??s section of the City Palace.
+Dating back to the 17th century, Bada Mahal is an incredible structural marvel.
+Constructed in Rajput-Mughal architectural style, the Mahal is considered as the Men’s section of the City Palace.
 With lush lawns, well-manicured garden, huge rooms with delicate carvings and painted mirrors on walls, strong pillars, continuous courtyards, charming balconies, and striking fountains add to the beauty of this palace.

 Bharatiya Lok Kala Museum

-If you are interested in artifacts and curious to know how of making these items then Bhartiya Lok kala Museum is definitely the place for you.
-Located to the north of Chetak circle in Udaipur, the museum has a fine collection of paintings, folk musical instruments, folk dresses and ornaments, dolls, masks, puppets and idols of Gods and Goddesses.
+If you are interested in artifacts and curious to the know-how of making these items then Bhartiya Lok Kala Museum is definitely the place for you.
+Located to the north of Chetak Circle in Udaipur, the museum has a fine collection of paintings, folk musical instruments, folk dresses, and ornaments, dolls, masks, puppets and idols of Gods and Goddesses.

 Doodh Talai Musical Garden

-Almost 22km away from Udaipur, Eklingi Temple is dedicated to Lord Shiva.
+Almost 22 km away from Udaipur, Eklingji Temple is dedicated to Lord Shiva.
 Taking a cab to this temple is the most convenient way to reach it.
 It is one of the most famous temples of Rajasthan, also known for its remarkable architecture.